DevonHogencamp/RoyalCarpetCleaning/README.md

 -About: Description of the company

 Technologies: Bootstrap is going to be used for mobile first design, and a clean looking site.

+Logging of Time spent on the project in hours:

+3 3 2